 Circular Food Systems (CFS) may contribute to increased food security and reduction of GHG emissions by increasing the resource security (use of waste streams reduces need for inputs e.g. land, water, fossil energy and nitrogen and phosphorus as mineral fertilizer), and by mitigating the net greenhouse effect of emissions from CO2, N2O and CH4 during the different stages of the food systems both via direct mitigation interventions such as reduction of methane emissions and indirect mitigation interventions such as through additional carbon sequestration in soils and biomass.
 The benefits resulting from circular food systems go beyond mitigation of GHG-emissions and food security, but may also include increased biodiversity, and development of opportunities for ecosystem services.

 - To contribute to food security with mitigation of GHG emissions by circularity across the entire agri-food system

 - Bring together, develop and disseminate knowledge about the concept of circularity in food system across the world, and how it can contribute to GHG mitigation

 - Provide coordination for international collaboration on research and design of (region specific) circular food systems

 - Provide policy-makers with strategies how to implement circular food systems, based on proven technologies and system designs.

 An online kick-off workshop of the network will be organised 22-23 June 2021.
-A Call for Abstracts for your contributions to the network can be found here (open until April 26).
-More information on the workshop and registration will be available soon.
+A Call for Abstracts for your contributions to the network can be found here (open until April 30).
+The announcement of the kick-off workshop can be found here.

 Other foreseen activities include: